 The window is an important structure, which is responsible for making your house hotter in summers and colder in winters.
 This can be controlled by lining them with special coatings that reflect heat during the hotter days and retain the insulation when temperatures dip.
 You can also use clear UV film on windows, which has a similar effect besides guarding furniture and floor pieces against sun damage.

-Another option to regulate heat and sunlight reduce energy bills is a thermal curtain, which is an insular lining within the curtain.
-We love this blackout curtain in particular.
+Another option to regulate heat and sunlight to reduce energy bills is a thermal insulated or blackout curtain, which is an insular lining within the curtain.

 10. Replace old with eco-friendly appliances and household products